TheOnlyZac/sly1/CONTRIBUTING.md

 * Nothing is copy/pasted directly from Ghidra

 If everything looks good, we will merge your pull request as soon as possible.
 If anything needs to be fixed, we will let you know.

+## Conclusion

+Thank you for reading, and we appreciate any contributions you make to the project!

+When in doubt, just try and follow the style of the existing code, and do your best to make your code clean and readable.
+The project is 100% volunteern-driven, so perfection is not required.

+If you have any questions or concerns, feel free to ask in the [Discord server](https://discord.gg/2Y8b8Z2) or [open an issue](https://github.com/TheOnlyZac/sly1/issues/new).